 When used correctly oxygen is safe

-Do not smoke.
-Do not let anyone smoke near you
+Do not let anyone smoke near oxygen

-Keep oxygen away from naked flames
+Keep oxygen away from fire

 Keep away from heat